digaus/esphome-components-eqiva/README.md

       - eqiva_key_ble.unlock:
     open_action:
       - eqiva_key_ble.open:

+sensor:
+  - platform: internal_temperature
+    name: "Internal Temperature"
+    icon: mdi:thermometer
+  - platform: uptime
+    name: Uptime Sensor

 ```

 # Initial Pairing:
 Please do previous steps first!

-For connecting and controlling a lock we need the mac_address (see # Discover new lock), the user_id and the user_key
+For connecting and controlling a lock we need the mac_address (see eqiva_ble:), the user_id and the user_key
 The user_id and user_key can only be retrieved while pairing for which we need the card_key.

 1. Get the mac_address
-2. Enter mac_address via UI and press save
+2. Enter mac_address via UI
-3. Wait for ESP to connect to lock
-4. Start pairing on the lock (hold open button for 5 seconds)
+3. Start pairing on the lock (hold open button for 5 seconds)
-5. Enter card_key (need to scan QR code of the card and copy the result) in the input
+4. Enter card_key (need to scan QR code of the card and copy the result) in the input
-6. Press Pair Button on UI
+5. Press Pair Button on UI
-7. ESP should pair and display the user_key and user_id via UI
+6. ESP should pair and display the user_key and user_id via UI
-8. Copy the values to the inputs and press Save Button
+7. Copy the values to the respective inputs